 Opening a restaurant is a large financial undertaking.
 Besides the cost of a commercial lease and restaurant insurance, you will need money for licensing fees, employee salaries and insurance, kitchen equipment, and food stock, among other necessities before opening.
 All of these things come with a hefty price tag.
+This is why most are started with the help of some level of restaurant financing.
 A startup loan will help you get on your way to success, but you should know your options before applying for any.

 Three of the most common types of restaurant startup loans are:

 A traditional loan from a bank is a good option, bearing any time restraints on your end.
 These loans have a lower interest rate than many others, which will drive down the total cost of your monthly payments.
 You can choose from a variety of loan terms (somewhere between short and long), depending on your needs.
 The downside to a commercial loan is you need to offer the financial institution collateral of some kind.

 When owning a restaurant, your spending needs will fluctuate month to month.
 A business line of credit will give you spending flexibility based on the total amount you are approved to borrow.
 The best part of these credit cards is you will only be charged interest on what you spend per month, not the total allowed amount.